remnrem/luna-doc/docs/ref/annotations.md

 This command replicates the functionality of the [`remap`](#../luna/args.md#remapping-annotations) command, but can be applied _after_ a dataset is first attached.
 It also allows for some flexibility in the format of the remapping file.

+<h3>Methods</h3>

+Annotation label remapping applies a lookup table to rename or consolidate annotation classes after the initial file load.
+Each entry in the mapping file specifies one primary label and one or more synonymous labels that are collapsed onto it; all instances of synonym labels are atomically relabeled to the primary label in the in-memory annotation store.
+This operation is purely label-level and does not alter the timing or metadata of any annotation instance.

 <h3>Parameters</h3>